Engineers are different

 On the other hand, engineers and technicians often have an above-average need for learning and developing in their personal ability to communicate and handle conflict as well as sales and customer orientation and, in particular, in the area of employee leadership.

 This learning need in social and leadership behavior causes problems, especially in project work.
-The result: Lack of communication or a lack of transparent leadership leads to deadlines and cost explosions – with direct or indirect effects.
+The result: Lack of communication or a lack of transparent leadership leads to missing deadlines and cost explosions – with direct or indirect effects.

 “Engineers are different – our approach is as well!”

 Over many years of training practice, we have acquired specific skills in the design and implementation of social skills and leadership culture development measures specifically for the needs of engineers and technicians.
-This was achieved through numerous training weeks with hundreds of engineers and technicians.
+This has been achieved through numerous training weeks with hundreds of engineers and technicians.
 In addition, we have worked very concretely on specific projects on site.